altaga/Safe-Vault-Wormhole/README.md

 <img src="https://i.ibb.co/dGS3t50/Safe-Diagram-drawio.png">

-Como SAFE es una Account Abstraction deberas desplegarla en cada una de las chains que quieras habilitar para realizar tus pagos, sin embargo al ser compatibles con Wormhole Token Bridge, podras realizar tu pago desde cualquiera de las chains de la app.
+Since SAFE is an Account Abstraction utility, you must deploy it in each of the chains that you want to enable to make your payments.
+However, since they are compatible with Wormhole Token Bridge, you can make your payment from any of the chains in the app.

-Toda la implementacion tecnica de esto, esta en los siguientes enlaces:
+All the technical implementation of this is in the following links:

 - [CREATE CARD](./Cloud%20Functions/createCard/index.js)
 - [CARDS TAB](./Safe-Vault/src/screens/main/tabs/tab3.js)